Last Updated on May 15, 2023

-The first mistake I made when I visited Isla Mujeres?
-I only stayed for a day.
+The biggest mistake I made when I visited Isla Mujeres for the first time?
+I only stayed for one day.
 That was in 2010, during my first trip to the Yucatan peninsula, when I lived in Playa del Carmen for a month.
 I fell in love with the little island off the coast of Cancun immediately.

 The Mayans had a presence on the island and during that time, it was sacred to Ix Chel, the Maya goddess of childbirth and medicine.
 When the Spanish arrived here in the 16th century and saw all the images of Ix Chel, they named it Island of Women.
 And on the southern end of the island, you find a statue depicting Ix Chel.